How to Speak French: The Faster Way to Learn French

 Step 3: Write Your Own French Phrasebook

-That’s why I recommend creating a personalised French phrasebook.
-This is a collection of words and phrases are your relevant to you.
+That's why I recommend creating a personalised French phrasebook.
+This is a collection of words and phrases that are relevant to you.

 I suggest starting your personal phrasebook with: